Ronald L. Haeberle: Some photos destroyed

-Years later, Haeberle admitted that he had destroyed a few of photographs he took during the massacre.
+Years later, Haeberle admitted that he had destroyed a few of the photographs he took during the massacre.
 Unlike the photographs of the dead bodies, the destroyed photographs depicted American soldiers in the process of murdering Vietnamese civilians.
 "I destroyed two images.
 They were of a couple of GIs, where you could identify them doing the killing.
 I figured, why should I implicate them—we're all guilty—there were one hundred-plus of us there."

 Haeberle's eyewitness account

-Haeberle's verbal account to The Plain Dealer were almost as searing as his photos.
+Haeberle's verbal account to The Plain Dealer was published as follows.

 There were some South Vietnamese people, maybe 15 of them, women and children included; walking on a dirt road maybe 100 yards away.
 All of a sudden the GIs just opened up with M16's.
 Besides the M16 fire, they were shooting at the people with M79 grenade launchers.
 I couldn't believe what I was seeing.

 Off to the right, I noticed a woman appeared from some cover and this one GI fired first at her, then they all started shooting at her, aiming at her head.
 The bones were flying in the air chip by chip.
 I'd never seen American shoot civilians like that.

 There was no reaction on the guy doing the shooting.
 That's the part that really got me—this little girl pleading and they were just cut down.